-Department of Public Information
+Department of Global Communications

 - Yearbook of the United Nations has been the primary reference work on the organization since 1946.
 It details the many activities of the United Nations and its organs, programmes and bodies as they are carried out in all corners of the world.
 The collection includes every volume published since 1946 with a detailed subject index, including bibliographical notes and references.

-- Basic Facts about the United Nations describes the structure and activities of the United Nations and its organisations, and looks at its work under the headings of: international peace and security; economic and social development; human rights; humanitarian action; international law; and decolonization.
+- Basic Facts about the United Nations, 42nd Edition describes the structure and activities of the United Nations and its organisations, and looks at its work under the headings of: international peace and security; economic and social development; human rights; humanitarian action; international law; and decolonization.
 It also includes details of UN websites, UN member states, past and present peacekeeping operations and UN special observances, as well as providing contact details for the UN.